BernardoBrogi/Project-Laboratory/README.md

 $ rosrun dmp LfD.py
 ```

 will create a new trajectory based on the other one with the goal given.
-It will be saved it in the file plan.txt.
+It will be saved it in the file data/plan.txt.

 if you go_home and then write in the console